cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -querier.max-fetched-series-per-query
 [max_fetched_series_per_query: <int> | default = 0]

-# Deprecated (user max-fetched-data-bytes-per-query instead): The maximum size
+# Deprecated (use max-fetched-data-bytes-per-query instead): The maximum size of
-# of all chunks in bytes that a query can fetch from each ingester and storage.
+# all chunks in bytes that a query can fetch from each ingester and storage.
 # This limit is enforced in the querier, ruler and store-gateway.
 0 to disable.
 # CLI flag: -querier.max-fetched-chunk-bytes-per-query
 [max_fetched_chunk_bytes_per_query: <int> | default = 0]